12 to the Moon

-12 to the Moon is a 1960 independently made American black-and-white science fiction film, produced and written by Fred Gebhardt, directed by David Bradley and starring Ken Clark, Michi Kobi, Tom Conway and Anna-Lisa.
-The film was distributed in the U.S. by Columbia Pictures as a double feature with either Battle in Outer Space or 13 Ghosts, depending on the local film market.
+12 to the Moon is a 1960 independently made American black-and-white science fiction film, produced and written by Fred Gebhardt, directed by David Bradley, and starring Ken Clark, Michi Kobi, Tom Conway, and Anna-Lisa.
+The film was distributed in the U.S. by Columbia Pictures as a double feature with either Battle in Outer Space (1959) or 13 Ghosts (1960) depending on the local film market.

 12 to the Moon was novelized by Fred Gebhardt under the pen name Robert A. Wise and published in 1961.
 Gebhardt also wrote the film's original story.

 Plot

 Earth's International Space Order prepares for its first astronaut landing on the Moon, with the goal of claiming it as "international territory."
-The crew of Lunar Eagle 1 comprises 12 people from around the world, 10 men and two women, all scientists with different specialties, accompanied by a small menagerie, including two cats.
+The crew of Lunar Eagle 1 comprises 12 people from around the world, 10 men and two women, all scientists with different specialties, accompanied by a small menagerie including two cats.
 The spaceship is commanded by American John Anderson.

 Historical and international tensions flare up during the flight.
 Russian Feodor Orloff struts about, annoyingly claiming that all scientific advancements were invented by the Soviets.
 Israeli David Ruskin warns Feodor that the USSR would be unwise to attempt to dominate Israel, as it has done to his native Poland.
 David admires fellow astronaut Erich Heinrich, unaware that Erich's father was the Nazi responsible for murdering David's family during the Holocaust.

 After a dangerous 27-hour flight, Lunar Eagle 1 lands and the crew begin their exploration of the Moon.
 Sigrid Bomark and Selim Hamid find an air-filled cave and, after shedding their space helmets, they kiss passionately.
 As they walk hand-in-hand deeper into the cave, its opening is suddenly sealed by impenetrable ice.

 The others discover gold and minerals, but when they fire a mortar into a rock formation, liquid begins bubbling out.
 An excited Feodor rushes over and sticks his hands into the flow, and he is badly burned.
 On the way back to their spaceship, a crew member sinks to his death in lunar quicksand.
 John tries unsuccessfully to save him and is almost pulled under.

-Inside Lunar Eagle 1, a machine begins printing hieroglyphics.
+Inside Lunar Eagle 1, a machine begins printing logograms.
 Surprisingly, Hideko Murata can read them.
-It is a message from "The Great Coordinator of the Moon," who orders the crew to leave at once.
+It is a message from "The Great Coordinator of the Moon" who orders the crew to leave at once.
 The message also states that the emotionless Moon-beings live underground and fear that the Earthlings will "contaminate our perfect form of harmony."
 Sigrid and Salim are being studied because the Moon-beings are unfamiliar with "love."
 They and "all your kind" will be destroyed "if love turns to evil."
 The Moon-beings also demand that the expedition's cats, brought as an experiment to see if they could procreate on the Moon, be left behind.
 They find the cats as interesting as people.